2024 Minneapolis shooting: Victims

 Two civilians were killed by the initial gunfire inside the apartment building.
 Osman Said Jimale, a 32-year-old man, was found dead inside an apartment.
 According to the Hennepin County medical examiner, he had died of multiple gunshot wounds.
 Mohamed Bashir Aden, a 36-year-old man from Columbia Heights, was found inside the same apartment with life-threatening injuries and he was transported to a hospital.
 Aden died on June 7, 2024, from complications relating to multiple gunshot wounds, according to the medical examiner.

 Two Minneapolis police officers and a firefighter with the Minneapolis Fire Department were struck during an exchange of gunfire.
-Mitchell, a 36-year old police officer was transported from the scene to nearby Hennepin County Medical Center where he died that night.
+Jamal Mitchell, a 36-year old police officer was transported from the scene to nearby Hennepin County Medical Center where he died that night.
 According to the Hennepin County medical examiner, his death was the result of multiple gunshot wounds.
 The other police officer was treated at the hospital for non-life threatening injuries and released within a few days.
 The firefighter sustained non-life threatening injuries.
 A civilian bystander was also critically injured by gunfire.